andreidobrinski/a-tour-of-web-capabilities-fm-course/notes.md

 - cannot connect to bluetooth FTP or audio
 - need to manipulate binary data
 - need to understand the device's communication protocol

+Web Audio API

+- generate dynamic audio
+- 3d sound
+- can be used for ultrasound communication between devices
+- library: SonicSocket, used for ultrasound networking
+- chromecast uses ultrasound to know that it's near